tiepdotme/lisacharlotterost.github.io/_posts/2016-05-17-one-chart-code.md

 <br><br>
 **Processing**
 [Processing](https://processing.org/) is the entrance to the world of coding for many designers.
 The huge advantage of Processing?
 It is highly, highly flexible; as much or even more than D3.js - and at the same time it's easier to understand and write.
 The disadvantage?
-It's not made for data visualisation.
+It's not made for data visualization.
 The processing coordinate system doesn't start in the bottom left corner, but in the top left corner, so I had to invert the whole canvas.
 And axises are possible, but complicated.
 Also, the result is not made for the web.
 Javascript libraries like [p5.js](https://p5js.org/) or [Processing.js](http://processingjs.org/) might solve that.

 ```python
 void setup() {